March 2026

-10 Best Online Party Games to Play with Friends in 2025
+10 Best Online Party Games to Play with Friends in 2026 (Free)

 Playing games with friends online doesn't require a console, a Steam library, or a $30 game pack.
 The best browser party games are free, instant, and require nothing more than a link.